J-Bockhofer/csvenum/README.md

 8. impl Ord, Eq

-9. nested containers? but then not as csv.. seems overkill.. but it will be done in the backend anyways [x]
+9. nested containers? but then not as csv.. seems overkill.. but it will be done in the backend anyways [x] + ref and lifetime :)

 10. impl std::fmt::Display on the enum